bkubinszky/rss-digest/README.md

 - Fetches articles from a configurable list of RSS feeds (last 24 hours)
 - Sends items to an LLM for filtering and scoring only — no summaries generated
 - Groups articles by source, ordered by relevance score descending
-- Delivers a formatted HTML email daily with title, score, and link per article
+- Delivers a clean editorial HTML email daily with title, score, and link per article
 - Automatically falls back to Groq if Gemini hits its daily token limit
 - Sends a clear error email if both APIs fail
-- Writes a structured run log to `log.json` after every run
 - Tracks feed health and shows a warning banner if a feed has been failing for 3+ days
 - Supports mock mode for testing without consuming any API tokens